VE7LTX/VE7LTX/README.md

 ## Projects 🚀
 Here are some of the exciting projects I've been working on:

 1. **EasyTrain.AI**: 🚂 [EasyTrain.AI](https://easytrain.ai/) is a groundbreaking platform for corporate AI training.
+NOW IN PUBLLIC ALPHA RELEASE ON GOOGLE PLAY!!!
 It offers a user-friendly interface, extensive data access, real-time data integration, and top-notch data security.
 Join the AI revolution and redefine your corporate processes!

 2. **Personal AI Community**: 🌐 [Personal AI](https://community.personal.ai) is a thriving community dedicated to discussions and learning about personal AI technologies.
 Stay up-to-date with the latest advancements and connect with like-minded AI enthusiasts.